publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13/m__us_usc_t42_s1769c.md

             (B) __Additional administrative review__

-                In addition to any review required by subsection (a) of this section or paragraph (1), each State educational agency shall conduct an administrative review of each selected local educational agency during the review cycle established under subsection (a) of this section.
+                In addition to any review required by subsection (a) or paragraph (1), each State educational agency shall conduct an administrative review of each selected local educational agency during the review cycle established under subsection (a).

             (C) __Scope of review__